baptistemanson/rust-pathfinder/README.md

 # Rust Pathfinder

-Rust pathfinder is a simple implementation of the basic rules of pathfinder second edition.
+Rust pathfinder is a toy implementation of the basic rules of Pathfinder Second Edition.
-It is a toy project from me to learn Rust.
+My goal is to learn Rust.

 MIT and everything.

-author Baptiste Manson
+Author Baptiste Manson

 ### Conditions